italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

     Host: pid-provider.example.org
     Content-Type: application/x-www-form-urlencoded

-    credential_proof=$CredentialPoPJWT
+    credential_pop=$CredentialPoPJWT

-where a non-normative example of a Credential PoP is given by the following JWT headers and payload
+Below, is given a non-normative example of a Credential PoP with decoded JWT headers and payload and without signature for better readability:

 .. _credential_pop_jwt_ex:
 .. code-block::